-Participation (15%) While in-person meetings are optional, you need to participate actively.
-You are required to read and reflect upon assigned readings and students' response papers (see below), attending the meetings (online or in-person) and engage in in-class or online discussion.
+Participation (20%) Please attend class lectures and discussion.
+Please read and reflect upon assigned readings and students' response papers (see below) before coming to class, and actively engage in in-class or online discussion.
 You are also encouraged to attend the office hours.

-Response paper (15%) You are expected to write one response paper (two-page, single spaced) on the date you select.
-The paper must (1) effectively summarize of ALL assigned readings (not a laundry list); (2) elaborate on one or a few points that interest you the most in a critical but fair fashion; and (3) raise two discussion questions at the end.
+Response paper (10%) Write one response paper (two-page, single spaced) on the date you select.
+The paper must (1) effectively summarize of ALL assigned readings (not a laundry list); (2) elaborate on one or a few points that interest you the most in a critical but fair fashion; and (3) raise two discussion questions at the end (not two questions for reach reading).
 The papers are due 2 days prior to the date you select and will be posted on ELC for all students to read before our meetings (say if you sign up for January 19th, the response paper will be discussing readings assigned for that date and you shall submit it by January 17th 11:59pm).
-To sign up for the response paper, click here.
 The response paper writers are also expected to facilitate the discussion as well.

-Movie Reviews (10 %) Write one movie review on assigned movies.
+Movie Reviews (10 %) Write two movie reviews on assigned or self-selected movies.
 The movie review should be introduce the movie properly and relate it specifically to the course materials.
-It shall be between 600 to 1000 words.
+It shall be between 800 to 1000 words.

-Mid-term (25%) and Final (35%) The exams will be online.
-Detailed instructions will be announced before the exams.
+Mid-term (25 %) and Final (35%) Detailed instructions will be announced before the exams.
 In general, there will be two parts.
 The first part will be a closed book quiz composed of a set of multiple choice and/or "true or false" questions and the second part will be a long essay question.